shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

 .. {{{

-I had not anticipated that this article would attract any attention, but it seems to be read regularly.
-When I say *attract attention*, I do not mean Taylor Swift level of popular, but certainly W.V.D Hodge level of popular.
-Anyway, I am at the moment revisiting this article and adding material, especially with respect to Minkowski splace.
-Be aware there are typos and likely mistakes, even though I try to keep everything correct.
-This page was last modified |today|.

 The Hodge dual is in my opinion often presented with unnecessary complexity, frequently involving from the outset a number of dimensions beyond three, varying metric signatures, and a formal mathematical approach.
 However, the